jddf/spec/draft-ucarion-jddf-xx.md

 }

 ; schema is the main CDDL rule defining a JDDF schema.
-Certain JDDF ; forms will be defined recursively in terms of this rule. schema = {
+Certain JDDF ; schema forms will be defined recursively in terms of this rule. schema = {
   form,
   * non-keyword => *